tracon/tracontent/README.md

 | Support | Purchased separately | Purchased separately |
 | OAuth2 authentication | No | Yes |

+### No, really, what's the difference?

+If you have Kompassi OAuth2 support enabled, you're running the Enterprise Edition.
+Because starships, that's why :)

 ## Getting started

 Install dependencies: